 - Group therapy that includes talking circles for each client to communicate to increase trust and ensure personal growth

-- Traditional Native American ceremonies that help the body and mind to heal through the spirit, as well as ceremonies to help heal emotional and emotional issues caused by the addiction
+- Traditional Native American ceremonies that help the body and mind to heal through the spirit, as well as ceremonies to help heal emotional issues caused by the addiction

 - Confront issues of trauma, both physical and emotional, that are inherited through the culture and upbringing

 - Recovery implementing religious tools and continued spirituality based on staying clean and sober

 - Living without drugs or alcohol and prohibiting the use of any after treatment is complete

 Positive results are seen after the application of both physical and spiritual aspects.
 The clients at Best Drug Rehabilitation who experience our program for Native Americans are assisted in finding their way back to “Mino Mikana” or the “Good Path.”
 The recovering client also acquires new coping skills through the support groups.
 The counseling groups promote long-term recovery and help create confidence and hope that there will be a happier life after addiction.